rohits301/rohits301.github.io/README.md

 # Software Developer | Makeshift Engineer
 ## Let's track this from the beginning...
-- I have been working as a Software Developer at Publicis Sapient for the past 1 year and 9 months.
+- I have been working as a Software Developer at Publicis Sapient for the past 1 year and 9 months primarily in Java, Spring Webflux and GraphQL.
 - I have worked on building a video-streaming application where users can watch and upload videos.
 - I have worked on performance testing and improved our application performance to handle 200 concurrent users.
-- I primarly work in Java and Spring Webflux with GraphQL for building microservices.
+- I enjoy reading novels, listening to music, and connecting with people during my leisure time.

 ## Education
 B.E. in Electronics and Communication | Netaji Subhas Institute of Technology, University of Delhi (2022)